cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Encrypt(msg, ad, key, nonce)
 ~~~

-The `Encrypt` function of the AEGIS-128X and AEGIS-256X is similar to, respectively, the AEGIS-128L and AEGIS-256 `Encrypt` function, but processes `R` bit input blocks per update.
+The `Encrypt` function of AEGIS-128X and AEGIS-256X is similar to the AEGIS-128L and AEGIS-256 `Encrypt` function respectively, but processes `R` bit input blocks per update.

 Steps: